 For a variety of reasons, it is possible that we may, from time to time, have to amend, supplement or change this Privacy Statement.
 You will be informed of this via the website.

-This version was compiled in November 2019.
+This version was updated in June 2020.